COMMENT: Does Russia have any friends left in Southeast Asia?

 President Joko Widodo of Indonesia, who will chair the G20 summit in Bali in November and is the second largest importer of Ukrainian wheat, visited Kyiv and Moscow in June.

-Short of ending the war or pressing the adversaries to resume agricultural shipments, it is trying to salvage the Bali meeting.
-Some G-20 members have threatened to boycott it if the Russian president would join.
+Short of ending the war or pressing the adversaries to resume agricultural shipments, he is trying to salvage the Bali meeting.
+Some G20 members have threatened to boycott it if the Russian president joins.
 Putin has confirmed his attendance.
-As Widodo invited Zelensky as well, the summit could end in quagmire.
+As Widodo invited Zelenskiy as well, the summit could end in quagmire.

 Militarily, Moscow has been stepping up its activities in Asia, even before the start of the invasion.
 Russia’s Pacific Fleet held joint naval exercises with China in October 2021 in the Sea of Japan, circling the Japanese islands.